khtrinh96/khtrinh96.github.io/_teaching/teaching-1.md

 location: "Ho Chi Minh City, Vietnam"
 ---

-These courses taught in English for undergrate student at Vietnam National University based on basic knowledge of
+These courses taught in English for undergrate student at Vietnam National University based on the book "James Stewart, Calculus 7E Early Transcendental".